 Finally, another benefit of globalization is it has led to an increase in immigration rates around the world.
 This has led to diffusions of cultures and developments of new market audiences.

 A significant benefit of globalization is finding a better product and market fit.
 The demand for products varies greatly from country to country.
-And by expanding their business across borders, organizations can better find an area with high demand for their product.
+By expanding their business across borders, organizations can better find an area with a high demand for their product.

-Companies find it beneficial to test their product in these regions before scaling up.
-This method benefits them as they save time and money on localization efforts that may not yield any results.
+Companies find testing their product in these regions advantageous before scaling up.
+This method benefits them by saving time and money on localization efforts that may not yield results.

 Alternatively, an added benefit of globalization is the importation and adaptation of ideas from other countries.
 This allows companies to develop new products and services that fit better with their home market.

 As economies become more globalized, they also become more resilient to local economic conditions.
 When an economy becomes saturated with a specific product or service, it has no choice but to look elsewhere for more customers.

 This benefit allows access to new markets where they can sell more goods without competing with other established companies.
 Because the efforts of competing companies have not yet reached those markets, a benefit of globalization is reaching new people with their products.

 Global markets are often less saturated than local ones and tend to be more profitable.
 Smaller companies and countries, in particular, can target those markets overlooked by larger ones.